SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 ### Path

-* Set the Steam clean game file folder (Make sure to choose the root game path, for example in UE4 games you should the folder include `Engine` folder), game executable or steam_api(64).dll.
+* Set the Steam clean game file folder (Make sure to choose the root game path, for example in UE4 games you should choose the folder that includes the `Engine` folder), game executable or steam_api(64).dll.

 ### Start Crack

 * Start the crack process.
-* The `Delete Previous steam_settings Folder` is same as  `Goldberg Steam Emulator Configuration`'s.
+* The `Delete Previous steam_settings Folder` is the same as `Goldberg Steam Emulator Configuration`'s.

 ***